ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Step 2: Conduct a Gap Analysis

-A structured gap analysis compares your current operations against ISO 9001 requirements.
+A structured gap analysis compares current operations against ISO 9001 requirements.

 This identifies: